UBS Global Equity Climate Transition Fund

 Over 50% large cap companies

-Find funds that invests more than half of their money into what are commonly regarded as 'large companies'.
+Invests more than half of their money into what are commonly regarded as 'large companies'.
 This will typically mean that the market capitalisation (or value) of the companies they hold is in excess of £5 to £10 billion.
-How The Fund Works
+How The Fund/Portfolio Works

 Positive selection bias